 #16.
 Galerie Cecile Fakhoury, Dakar, Senegal

 The gallery has art spaces in Senegal, Ivory Coast’s capital Abidjan, and Paris.
-Galerie Cecile Fakhoury was open to the public in 2012.
+Galerie Cecile Fakhoury opened to the public in 2012.
 It presents strong support for artists involved in studio practice.
 In the same fashion, Galerie Cecile Fakhoury welcomes creativity and artwork that transcend racial and geographic barriers.

 #17.
 Le Violon Bleau, Carthage, Tunisia

 Created in 2004, this art space is covered by artworks of renowned national and international artists.
 Along with prestigious pieces, Le Violin Bleau is situated in an astonishing locale quite close to the Mediterranean Ocean.
 The gallery holds stunning exhibitions and participates in outstanding art fairs.